Eligibility and Enrollment

 Open Enrollment

-Once each year, usually in June, the Fund has an Open Enrollment Period for the upcoming Plan Year.
-At this time you are able to enroll for the first time, make changes to your election type (Participant, Participant +1, or Family coverage), and elect to buy-up to Tier III coverage.
-The Fund Office will mail you enrollment materials if you qualify for coverage based on your “Covered Earnings” as shown above.
-For the self-pay premium rates for the three benefit Tiers and the election options, see the Self-Pay Premium Chart.
+During Open Enrollment you are able to enroll for the first time, make changes to your election type (Participant, Participant +1, or Family coverage).
+The Fund Office will send you enrollment materials if you qualify for coverage based on your “Covered Earnings” as shown above.
+For the self-pay premium rates see the Self-Pay Premium Chart.

 Mid-Year Coverage Changes